Few industries depend as heavily on reputation as financial services.

 6. Responses to Negative Reviews Can Turn Things Around

-If you’re worried about the effects of negative reviews, consider this: 70% of consumers changed their opinion about a brand after receiving a company response to a review.
+Don’t worry about the effects of negative reviews.
+Consider this: 70% of consumers changed their opinion about a brand after receiving a company response to a review.
 This statistic highlights the importance of responding to negative reviews.